Teradata Corporation – Consensus Indicates Potential .5% Upside

-Teradata Corporation with ticker code (TDC) now have 12 analysts in total covering the stock.
+Teradata Corporation with ticker code (TDC) have now 12 analysts in total covering the stock.
 The consensus rating is ‘Hold’.
-The target price ranges between 36 and 17 calculating the mean target price we have 24.46.
-Given that the stocks previous close was at 24.35 this now indicates there is a potential upside of .5%.
-The 50 day moving average now sits at 22.22 and the 200 day moving average is 21.53.
-The company has a market cap of $2,685m.
-Visit the company website at: http://www.teradata.com
+The range between the high target price and low target price is between 36 and 17 and has a mean target at 24.46.
+Now with the previous closing price of 24.35 this is indicating there is a potential upside of .5%.
+The 50 day MA is 22.22 and the 200 moving average now moves to 21.53.
+The market capitalisation for the company is $2,685m.
+You can visit the company’s website by visiting: http://www.teradata.com

 Teradata Corporation provides hybrid cloud analytics software.
 Its solutions and services comprise software, hardware, and related business consulting and support services to deliver analytics in company’s analytical ecosystem.
 The company operates through three segments: North America and Latin America region; Europe, Middle East and Africa region; and Asia Pacific and Japan region.
 It offers Teradata Vantage, a data warehouse and analytics platform.
 The company’s business consulting services include various offerings, such as consulting to help organizations establish an analytic vision, and identify and operationalize analytical opportunities, as well as enable an analytical ecosystem architecture.
 It serves various industries comprising communications, financial services, government, healthcare, insurance, manufacturing, media and entertainment, oil and gas, retail, travel and transportation, and utilities.
 The company primarily sells and markets its solutions and services through a direct sales force.
 Teradata Corporation has a strategic partnership with Deutsche Telekom to support the digital transformation goals of small and medium sized businesses in Germany; and partnership with dotData to create a data science solution The company was founded in 1979 and is headquartered in San Diego, California.